 To edit a variant, select it and select the pencil icon that appears on top of it.
 After you make the changes in the pop-up window, close it.

 Whenever you make a change in the portal, you need to save it manually by selecting the Save button in the menu at the bottom, or press [Ctrl]+[S].
 When you save your changes, the modified content is automatically uploaded to your API Management service.

 Before you make your portal available to the visitors, you should personalize the automatically generated content.
 Recommended changes include the layouts, styles, and the content of the home page.

 Due to integration considerations, the following pages can't be removed or moved under a different URL:

-The default Home page is filled with dummy content.
-You can either remove the whole sections with the content or keep the structure and adjust the elements one by one.
+The default Home page is filled with placeholder content.
+You can either remove entire sections containing this content or keep the structure and adjust the elements one by one.
 Replace the generated text and images with your own and make sure the links point to desired locations.
 You can edit the structure and content of the home page by:

 Replace the automatically generated logo in the navigation bar with your own image.

 - In the developer portal, select the default Contoso logo in the top left of the navigation bar.